Illinois Truck Accident Attorney

 An ongoing shortage in skilled truckers could result in overtired and under-trained drivers, creating hazardous conditions on the road for other motor vehicle operators.
 Already, high turnover, poor maintenance, and quality issues plague the commercial trucking industry.
 It may only get worse, and if you have been involved in a trucking accident in Illinois, you understand what a serious issue this could become.

-While a car accident may be devastating, commercial trucking accidents are almost always worse.
+While an auto accident may be devastating, commercial trucking accidents are almost always worse.
 Commercial tractor-trailers and 18-wheelers have more power to move freight and cargo, but this additional power can also cause serious damage to smaller vehicles.
 Furthermore, some trucks lack a fine degree of visibility and the ability to brake effectively on short notice.

 If you have been involved in an accident involving a large truck or commercial vehicle, you may need the services of an experienced Illinois truck accident attorney to help ensure you obtain a fair and commensurate settlement.
 Put more than a century of combined experience on your side!

 Trucking companies know how to protect their interests through their insurance carriers.
 Insurance adjusters will be on the scene fast.
 Protect your interests, too, and do not provide any information until you have consulted with a trucking accident attorney in Illinois.
 Most importantly, make sure the lawyer you retain works for a reputable law firm.
 All areas of legal practice are unique, and only an experienced trucking accident lawyer can best protect your rights and interests.

 18-wheelers are enormous vehicles.
 Due to their sheer size, impacts involving such vehicles often lead to very serious injuries affecting such body parts as the neck and back, spinal cord, and brain.